isabella232/mobile-services.de-DE/help/android/analytics-main/crashes.md

    >[!TIP]
    >
-   >Sie können diesen Absturz vermeiden, indem Sie die App beenden, bevor Sie erneut aus der IDE starten.
+   >Sie können diesen Absturz vermeiden, indem Sie die App im Hintergrund starten, bevor Sie sie erneut von der IDE starten.

 1. If the last foreground Activity of your app is backgrounded and does not call `Config.pauseCollectingLifecycleData();` in `onPause`, and your app is manually closed or killed by the OS, the next launch results in a crash.